 As can be expected after years of conflict which is still unresolved, Somalia does not hold many cultural festivals.
-There are, however, many festivals which are linked to the national religion of Islam, including Eid al-Fitr, which signals the end of Ramadan, and Day of Ashura, which is a day of mourning for those practicing Islam.
+There are, however, many Somalia holidays which are linked to the national religion of Islam, including Eid al-Fitr, which signals the end of Ramadan, and Day of Ashura, which is a day of mourning for those practicing Islam.
 These days are important for travelers to the region, especially in Somaliland, where the events are declared as public holidays.

 June 26 marks National Independence Day for Somalia and more than two decades without Italian rule.
 In 2012, violence ceased long enough for residents to finally celebrate their freedom from colonial rule.
 Many have criticized this day, however, as true freedom from violence and oppression has not yet been achieved.